Use of medical reports

 In this context, it is also important to mention the so-called “medical regularisation procedure”, which is not technically part of the asylum procedure but is closely related to it.
 In cases where return to the country of origin would create a risk of inhuman or degrading treatment resulting from the deterioration of the health of the person concerned – e.g. due to a lack of access to appropriate medical treatment – an application should be lodged with the Immigration Office instead of the CGRS.[12]
 This application for protection based on medical reasons has been removed from the asylum procedure and replaced with a separate procedure that entails fewer procedural guarantees.
 In the latter, a standardised medical form has to be filled out and communicated before the request is considered admissible and examined on its merits.
 A refusal can further only be subjected to an annulment (and suspension) appeal.
 The existence of this procedure is a way for the CGRS to avoid having to consider medical elements put forward during the asylum procedure, even if they could be relevant to the asylum application.

-In M’Bodj and Abdida,[13] two judgments delivered on 18 December 2014, the CJEU has ruled that this so-called “9ter procedure” is not a form of international protection but a national protection measure on which the EU asylum rules do not apply because it does not entail protection against harm caused by “actors of persecution or serious harm”, in the meaning of the Qualification Directive.
-This jurisprudence was later implemented in Belgian jurisprudence.[14]
-Nevertheless, as the Return Directive and the EU Charter of Fundamental Rights remain applicable, there needs to be an effective remedy available that automatically suspends the execution of the refusal decision in case a return might create a risk of serious or irrevocable damage to the health of the person concerned, that could amount to a violation of Article 3 ECHR.
+In M’Bodj and Abdida,[13] two judgments delivered on 18 December 2014, the CJEU ruled that the so-called “9ter procedure” is not a form of international protection but a national protection measure on which the EU asylum rules do not apply because it does not entail protection against harm caused by “actors of persecution or serious harm”, in the meaning of the Qualification Directive.
+This jurisprudence was later reflected in Belgian jurisprudence.[14]
+Nevertheless, as the Return Directive and the EU Charter of Fundamental Rights remain applicable, and there needs to be an effective remedy available that automatically suspends the execution of the refusal decision in case a return might create a risk of serious or irrevocable damage to the health of the person concerned, that could amount to a violation of Article 3 ECHR.
 The current appeal procedure does not seem to satisfy this requirement completely, given the short deadline to file an automatically suspensive urgent appeal.

 [1] Article 48/8(1) Aliens Act.